Jiminy is a fast and portable cross-platform open-source simulator for poly-articulated systems. It was built with two ideas in mind:

 easily be done on any high-level dynamics features, or restricted to mock sensor data for end-to-end learning.

 Gym is cross-platform and compatible with most Reinforcement Learning frameworks implementing standard algorithms.
-For instance, Stable Baselines 3, RL Coach, Tianshou, or Rllib.
-RL Coach leverages the open-source Machine Learning framework Tensorflow as backend, Stable Baselines 3 and Tianshou use its counterpart Pytorch, and Rllib supports both.
+For instance, Stable Baselines 3, Tianshou, or Rllib.
+Stable Baselines 3 and Tianshou use its counterpart Pytorch, and Rllib supports both.
 A few learning examples relying on those packages are also provided.

 Pre-configured environments for some well-known toys models and reference robotics platforms are provided: cartpole, acrobot, pendulum, Ant, ANYmal, and Cassie, and Atlas.

-Jiminy and Gym Jiminy are compatible with Linux and Windows, and supports Python3.6+.
-They are distributed on PyPi for Python 3.6/3.7/3.8/3.9 for both platform, so they can be installed using
+Jiminy and Gym Jiminy support Linux, Mac and Windows, and is compatible with Python3.6+.
+Pre-compiled binaries are distributed on PyPi.
+They can be installed using

 # For installing Jiminy